A new way of living

 Mod cons and modern spaces

-Rose Seidler House demonstrates the modernist belief that technology can improve the quality of life by functional and flexible design.
-The uncluttered interior, lightweight furniture and hard surfaces were easy to clean, while the latest technologies, labour-saving devices, low-maintenance materials and mass-produced products, including electrical appliances, light fittings, built-in wardrobes, ironing board and radiogram, aimed to reduce and streamline chores.
+Rose Seidler House demonstrates the modernist belief that the quality of life can be improved by functional and flexible design.
+The uncluttered interior, lightweight furniture and the hard and high off the floor surfaces were easy to clean, while the latest technologies, labour-saving devices, low-maintenance materials and mass-produced products, including electrical appliances, light fittings, ironing board and radiogram, along with built-in wardrobes, aimed to reduce and streamline chores.
 In 1950 the kitchen was one of Australia’s best equipped, with a waste disposal unit and the very latest model refrigerator, stove, dishwasher, exhaust fan and Mixmaster.
 Even the Gents plastic wall clock and the Flint utensil set were the latest in industrial design.

 While such kitchens soon became the norm, they were beyond the reach of most Australian homemakers in 1950.
 Indeed at the time it cost more to fit out the kitchen than the rest of the house.